Consent

 What is a legal representative?

-• a personal legal representative - must have a close personal relationship with the participant and fulfil the definition of a legal representative.
+They must have a close personal relationship with the participant and fulfil the definition of a legal representative.
 Rather than advice, the personal legal representative gives informed consent on behalf of the participant.
 This legally represents their presumed will.
-Consent must be written

-• if no personal legal representative can be found then a professional legal representative should be consulted.
-This can be the doctor responsible for the person’s care (GP) or a person nominated by the healthcare provider (e.g. an acute NHS trust medical consultant), but again should have no connection to the research being conducted
+If no personal legal representative can be found, then a professional legal representative should be consulted.
+This can be the doctor responsible for the person’s care or a person nominated by the healthcare provider (e.g. a GP or a medical consultant).
+However, they should not be connected to the research being conducted.

 For research studies that don’t involve medicines/drugs (non-CTIMP)

-The Mental Capacity Act in England allows research to proceed without the usual consent if no medicines or drugs are being tested.
+The Mental Capacity Act in England and Wales allows research to proceed without the usual consent if no medicines or drugs are being tested, provided the study is connected with the impairing condition affecting that person or its treatment.

 This only applies if the NHS Research Ethics Committee has pre-approved this.
 The NHS Research Ethics Committee was established to enable and support ethical research in the NHS and protects the rights, safety, dignity and wellbeing of research participants.

-• try to find a personal consultee (friend/family) - the researcher must seek advice from this individual on what the patients feelings would be and whether they should take part.
-A number of people may be capable of acting as a personal consultee, but they should be someone whom the patient (who lacks capacity) would trust with important decisions about their welfare.
-These could include: a close relative or friend; carer (unpaid); an individual with Lasting Power of Attorney
+• The team will try to find a personal consultee (friend/family).
+Researchers must seek advice from the consultee on what the patient's feelings would be and whether they should take part.
+A number of people may be capable of acting as a personal consultee.
+However, they should be someone whom the patient (who lacks capacity) would trust with important decisions about their welfare.
+These could be a close relative or friend, carer (unpaid), or an individual with Lasting Power of Attorney.

-• if you can't find a personal consultee the research team would need to find a nominated consultee.
+• If the research team can't find a personal consultee, they would need to find a nominated consultee.
 This could be a GP or a paid carer.
-The nominated consultee should be kept informed throughout the study
+The nominated consultee should be kept informed throughout the study.

 Frequently asked questions